Katherine Fedder, MD

 Dr. Fedder’s clinical practice encompasses the surgical treatment of benign and malignant diseases of the head and neck.
 This includes tumors of the skin and upper aerodigestive tract along with diseases of the salivary glands.
 Her special expertise lies in complex microvascular reconstruction of the head and neck, which is often required after removal of large tumors in order to minimize functional and aesthetic deficits.
 She is also trained in transoral robotic surgery utilizing the da Vinci system.
 As an oncologic surgeon at the University of Virginia, Dr. Fedder collaborates with a multidisciplinary team of neuroradiologists, radiation oncologists, medical oncologists, palliative care physicians, nutritionists, and speech language pathologists who are vital in ensuring patients are offered the highest level of treatment and care.

-When she is not at work, Dr. Fedder enjoys spending time with her husband Bill who works as Director of Instruction at a local golf club and her energetic dog Roger.
+When she is not at work, Dr. Fedder enjoys spending time with her husband Bill- who works as Director of Instruction at a local golf club, her two energetic dogs, and her two energetic children.